eclipse/packages/homepage/prereqs.md

 ### Repository

-The Eclipse IoT Packages projects publishes a Helm chart repository for Eclipse IoT projects.
+The Eclipse IoT Packages projects hosts a Helm chart repository for Eclipse IoT projects.
 Adding the repository can be done on your local machine be executing:

 {% clipboard %}